ThanosTsoukalas/ThanOSWeb/README.md

-# ThanOSWeb
+# ThanOS Web
-ThanOS Web Version
+This is not yet a stable version.